chiminey/chiminey/README.rst

 The user manual is available at XXX.

 License
 =======

 This code is copyright Monash Unversity and RMIT University 2014, and is distributed under the New BSD License

 Acknowledgements
 ================

-The BDP Project includes development funded by the NeCTAR, the National eResearch Collaboration Tools and Resources.
+The BDP project is funded by the NeCTAR, the National eResearch Collaboration Tools and Resources.
 NeCTAR is an Australian Government project to build new infrastructure specifically for the needs of Australian researchers.